We are available 7 days a week to help answer any questions. Call (888) 850-1890

 The answer is yes.
 Many young people with ADHD who have gotten treatment and are doing well in school, succeeding in their activities, and enjoying healthy friendships with peers.
 Keep in mind that your child will benefit as you stay positive and encouraging.
 Once they know your goal is to help them relax and enjoy life again, you’ll have the trust you need to help them succeed.

 If you think your teen may need treatment, talk to us.
-Sandstone Care offers a supportive environment and our open-minded staff accepts teens as they are.
+Sandstone Care offers teen residential treatment and a full continuum of care.
+Our open-minded staff accepts teens as they are.
 We’re available seven days a week to help you with any questions you have, no matter what your situation is – give us a call at 888-850-1890.